Vikings rule out TE T.J. Hockenson, RB Jordan Mason for Christmas Day game vs. Detroit

 December 24, 2025 at 9:42PM

 Vikings tight end T.J.
 Hockenson (87) celebrates after scoring a touchdown against the Commanders on Dec.
 7. Hockenson will miss the team's game against the Lions on Dec.
 25 due to a shoulder injury.
-(Anthony Souffle)
+(Anthony Souffle/The Minnesota Star Tribune)

 Just five key members of the Vikings offense have played every game entering the team’s Dec.
 25 matchup with the Detroit Lions.

 Two of them — tight end T.J.
 Hockenson and running back Jordan Mason — have been ruled out against Detroit because of injuries.
 They were among five players declared out on Dec.
 24, including quarterback J.J.
-McCarthy (right hand) and center Ryan Kelly (concussion).
+McCarthy (right hand), center Ryan Kelly (concussion) and tight end Gavin Bartholomew (back).

 Quarterback Max Brosmer will have a patchwork offensive line in his second NFL start.
 Right tackle Brian O’Neill is listed as questionable because of a heel injury he played through last week.
 Offensive lineman Blake Brandel would replace O’Neill if needed.
-Center Michael Jurgens will start for Kelly, who sustained his third concussion of the season last week.
-The Vikings placed Kelly on injured reserve on Dec.
-24.
+Center Michael Jurgens will start for Kelly, whose season is over after he was placed on injured reserve Dec.
+24 due to his third concussion of the year.

 Hockenson emerged from last week’s win at New York with a back injury that prevented him from practicing.
 This is Hockenson’s first missed game since he returned from his 2023 knee injury.